khanhnv2901/seca-cli/docs/features/network-security-checks.md

 ## Features

+### Optional Target Discovery

+Network checks can reuse the HTTP crawler to automatically expand each scoped host before scanning.
+Enable it with `--crawl` (and optional `--crawl-depth`, `--crawl-max-pages`, `--crawl-force-js`, `--crawl-js-wait`).
+Discovered URLs are normalized back to host-level targets so takeover detection and port scanning automatically include the additional assets.

 ### 1. Open Port Scanning

 Scans for open TCP ports and identifies potential security risks based on exposed services.